the-low-res-artist/rpgforge.docs/src/import_spritesheet.md

 Importing an **Animation** means importing a serie of sprites (arranged in a spritesheet, Aseprite file, or folders), which then are animated by **RPG Power Forge**.
 For instance, let's say I want to import this spritesheet (a set of 8 characters walking in 4 directions, RPG Maker MZ convention):

 ![spitesheet.png](./../media/import/spritesheet.png)
-> 🐲 "Right click > Save this image" in your computer for the next step
+> 🐲 This file is also accessible in the free resources archive linked in the above [Recommendations](#recommendations) section.

 First, select **[Animations]**